TristankMS/sentinel-noodling/ZPA/ZScaler Private Access - Build Process.md

 # ZScaler Private Access - AMA-based Solution for Microsoft Sentinel
-# Blame: TristanK
+- Blame: TristanK
-# v1.0 - 2024-02-14
+- v1.0 - 2024-02-14
-# v1.01 - 2024-02-21 - note *possible* need to modify Syslogesque output format to include 1 i.e. <PRI>1 Date etc
+- v1.01 - 2024-02-21 - note *possible* need to modify Syslogesque output format to include 1 i.e. <PRI>1 Date etc
-# v1.02 - 2024-02-26 - correct ProcessName == 'zpalss'
+- v1.02 - 2024-02-26 - correct ProcessName == 'zpalss'
-# v1.03 - 2024-02-26 - add niceness to ARM template
+- v1.03 - 2024-02-26 - add niceness to ARM template
-# v1.04 - 2024-02-26 - add DCR location variable (resource group for deployment may not be the right option)
+- v1.04 - 2024-02-26 - add DCR location variable (resource group for deployment may not be the right option)
-# v1.05 - 2024-03-05 - Interim troubleshooting update with DCR modified to include original message on Unknown events
+- v1.05 - 2024-03-05 - Interim troubleshooting update with DCR modified to include original message on Unknown events
-# v1.06 - 2024-04-23 - Update with troubleshooting results incorporated - split DCR transformation for `zpaaudit` and `zpalss`
+- v1.06 - 2024-04-23 - Update with troubleshooting results incorporated - split DCR transformation for `zpaaudit` and `zpalss`
-# v1.07 - 2024-05-27 - Final
+- v1.07 - 2024-05-27 - Final
-# v1.08 - 2024-06-12 - Removed syslog options to simplify solution - just goes direct to AMA now.
+- v1.08 - 2024-06-12 - Removed syslog options to simplify solution - just goes direct to AMA now.
 May re-document those later.

 # Interim Solution for ZScaler Private Access with Microsoft Sentinel

-DISCLAIMER: This is all based on second- or third-hand knowledge of ZPA, and reading the ZPA docs, trying things, making mistakes, and fixing them.
+_Extra disclaimer: This is all based on second- or third-hand knowledge of ZPA, and reading the ZPA docs, trying things, making mistakes, and fixing them.
 Use at your own risk.
 No warranty, express or implied, is conferred through this document.
 Trademarks are those of their respective owners, used without permission.
-Cheques may not be honoured.
+Cheques may not be honoured._

+Tip: having published it...
+This doc looks better viewed as Markdown!

 # Background